SettleMint

 Enablement is all-or-nothing

-DALP treats the configured provider list as a deployment-wide switch.
-A provider counts as configured only when its id, issuer, clientId, and clientSecret are all set; partially-filled entries are ignored.
+DALP treats the configured provider list as a deployment-wide switch for sign-in.
+A provider counts as configured for sign-in only when its id, issuer, clientId, and clientSecret are all set; partially-filled entries are ignored.

-When at least one provider is fully configured, the external IdP becomes the sole login method.
-Local email and password sign-in is disabled server-side, and passkey sign-in paths are rejected.
-There is no in-band fallback — recovery from a misconfigured provider is a redeploy with an empty provider list (see Deploy OIDC in production).
+When at least one provider is fully configured for sign-in, the external IdP becomes the sole login method.
+The platform disables local email and password sign-in server-side and rejects passkey sign-in paths.
+No in-band fallback exists: recovery from a misconfigured provider requires a redeploy with an empty provider list (see Deploy OIDC in production).

 Rendering diagram...